Optomechanical Accelerometer Search for Ultralight Dark Matter

 To set a limit on the DM coupling strength, we combine the experimentally determined likelihood function with Bayes theorem and a prior $\rho(D)$ that is uniform for $D>0$, yielding a median limit $D_\t{UL}\approx \sqrt{2}\sigma_{\hat{D}}\t{Erf}^{-1}[\t{CL}]$ \cite{SI} and a $2\sigma$ bound

 for $\t{CL} = 95\;\%$.
-We consider B-L coupling ($g_\t{B-L}$) as a canonical example (reflecting its origin as a minimal, anomaly-free gauge extension of the SM \cite{fileviez2010baryon,bauer2018hunting}), in which case $\Delta_{12} = Z_1/A_1-Z_2/A_2$, where $Z_{i}$ and $A_{i}$ are the atomic and mass number of body $i$, respectively.
+We consider B-L coupling ($g_\t{B-L}$) as a canonical example \cite{fileviez2010baryon,bauer2018hunting} in which case $\Delta_{12} = Z_1/A_1-Z_2/A_2$, where $Z_{i}$ and $A_{i}$ are the atomic and mass number of body $i$, respectively.
 For Si$_3$N$_4$ and Si, $Z/A \approx 0.50$ and for Cu, $Z/A\approx 0.46$, yielding $\Delta_{12} \approx 0.04$.
 Using this value presumes that the accelerometer behaves like a heterogeneous mechanical dimer (two bodies made of different material, attached by a simple spring) \cite{manley2021searching}, as substantiated in \cite{SI}.

-Inferred $g_\t{B-L}$ constraints are shown in Fig. \ref{fig:4}c, assuming a perfectly rigid chip (gray) and correcting for the estimated chip response function (red) \cite{SI}.
+Inferred $g_\t{B-L}$ constraints are shown in Fig. \ref{fig:4}c, assuming a perfectly rigid chip (gray) and correcting for the estimated chip response function (red) (see \cite{SI} for details).
 The lower bound $g_\t{B-L}\approx 1\times 10^{-17}$ corresponds to an acceleration amplitude resolution of $\sqrt{\sigma_{\hat{D}}} \approx 4\times10^{-9}\;g_0$ and PSD resolution of $\sigma_{\hat{S}_a}(\omega_\t{DM}) \approx (2\times 10^{-8}g_0/\sqrt{\t{Hz}})^2$, consistent with the variance of the lowest PSD estimate in Fig. \ref{fig:3} \cite{SI} (at $T\approx$ 8 K due to photothermal heating).
 Shown in Fig. \ref{fig:4}d is our bound combined with the best current constraints from the E\"{o}t-Wash experiment \cite{wagner2012torsion,EotWash} and various others at lower frequency.